scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

     "better" item is selected :label:`dueling-interface`

-We also support asking the crowdsourcing participants to chose the "best" of two items, which we did during the first several caption contests we launched for The New Yorker.
+We also support asking the crowdsourcing participants to chose the "best" of two items.
+We tried this method during the first several caption contests we launched for The New Yorker.
 This interface asks participants to select the funnier of two captions, and is shown in Figure :ref:`dueling-interface`.
 This problem formulation has theoretic guarantees on finding the best item in a set :cite:`audibert2010best`, but can also be applied to ranking different objects :cite:`chen2013pairwise`.